Kraken review 2022

 You will arrive on a page that confirms your order.
 If you need to modify anything, click the "Back" button on your browser and make changes.
 Otherwise, click the green "Submit Order" button to proceed with your trade.

 To sum up, Kraken is the place to go if you want to get serious about your trading.
 Their fees are a bit higher than other exchanges, but with excellent customer service and security features, it's worth your money.
+If Kraken is not for you, check out our comparison page to find the best cryptocurrency exchange.

 Unsure if this broker is for you?